50’S VIBE, WITH A MODERN TWIST.

 - Can you Coil Tap this model?
 Yep!
 Choose 3-Conductor Lead and use our diagrams here.
 You may want to use a Partial Tap Resistor as this is a medium-output humbucker.

-- What Lead should I choose?
+- Which Lead should I choose?
 If you have a Gibson style instrument with separate volume pots for each pickup, go with the Gibson Shielded Braided lead.
 Fender style instruments or players with coil tapping or phase reversing needs, go with 3-Conductor.
 If you want the maximum options, go with 4-Conductor.

-- What Output should I choose?
+- Which Output should I choose?
 Our most popular set is our 8K neck and our 9K bridge.
 If you want a stronger and darker tone, go with a higher output.
 If you want a clearer and more open tone, go with a lower output.

 - What Spacing should I choose?
 Gibson style instruments use 49.2mm on the neck and bridge.
 Fender style instruments use a 52mm Bridge and a 50mm neck.